FelipeTDuarte/FelipeTDuarte/README.md

 Proficiency in SWAN, SWASH, Delft3D, OpenFOAM, and SNL-SWAN.
 Advanced data analysis and optimization techniques.
 Expertise in environmental impact assessments and hydromorphodynamic modeling.

 🚀 Current Goals
-I’m currently exploring multi-objective optimization for hybrid offshore energy farms and investigating their synergies with coastal protection strategies.
+I’m exploring multi-objective optimization for hybrid offshore energy farms and investigating their synergies with coastal protection strategies.

 📫 How to reach me www.linkedin.com/in/felipe-teixeira-duarte